xuchen66/sphinx-emdocs/source/SerialEM_note_define-IS-vectors.rst

 Despite the pain, at end of the procedure from the above steps, the precise image shift vectors are obtained.
-The image shift pattern based on the vectors drawn back to lower mag image (e.g. LD View) might seem off a little.
-This is again due to imperfect calibrations.
+The image shift pattern based on the vectors drawn back to lower mag image (e.g. LD View) might seem off a little, as shown in Fig 5(Q) below.
+This is again due to imperfect calibrations so showing not being accurate.
 No worries, in your final collected images, the positions will be right!

 As soon as the procedure is finished, there appears a line right under "Regular array of holes" in the dialog window, something like **Spacing 2.74 and